-In addition to his role as a Director with RootedGood, Mark is also Executive Director at Pres House, where he led the transformation of a dormant non-profit into a growing, vibrant, multi-million dollar organization; owner of Elsdon Strategic Consulting which assists nonprofit and faith-based organizations with strategic planning, revenue generation, governance, and more; and Vice President of the Board of Directors for Working Capital for Community Needs, a Madison-based impact investing fund that provides microfinance funding to the working poor in Latin America.
+In addition to his role as a Director with RootedGood, Mark is also Executive Director at Pres House, where he led the transformation of a dormant non-profit into a growing, vibrant, multi-million dollar organization, and president of the board of directors for Working Capital for Community Needs, a Madison-based impact investing fund that provides microfinance for the working poor in Latin America.

 Mark has a BA in Psychology from UC Berkeley, a Master of Divinity from Princeton Theological Seminary, and an MBA from the University of Wisconsin School of Business.
 Mark is an ordained minister in the Presbyterian Church, U.S.A.